-- 8.16 A neighbourhood plan shall be prepared for each Neighbourhood Area and for the Community Core, as shown on Map 6, in accordance with the policies of this Plan. - a.
-A neighbourhood plan shall cover the extent of the relevant Neighbourhood Area or Community Core as shown in Map 6. - b.
-A neighbourhood plan must adhere to the distinct policies provided within this Plan for the relevant Neighbourhood Area or Community Core.
+8.29 A neighbourhood plan shall be prepared for each Neighbourhood Area, as shown on Map 6, in accordance with the policies of this Plan.

+- a.
+A neighbourhood plan shall cover the extent of the relevant Neighbourhood Area as shown in Map 6. - b.
+A neighbourhood plan must adhere to the distinct policies provided within this Plan for the relevant Neighbourhood Area. - c.
+Neighbourhood plans shall be developed to connect and interface with other